Current students will find information about the programme's study plan, Master thesis and State final exams here.

-Deadline for second round of applications: August 21, 2022, first round: April 30th, 2022, Electronic Admission Application
+Deadline for applications: April 28th, 2023, Electronic Admission Application

 Candidates must be proficient in academic English both spoken and written, at the level corresponding to CEFR B2+.
 The level of proficiency will be tested during admission interviews that will be conducted in English.
 Candidates can attach certificates of language proficiency to their applications.

 The application includes, as an attachment, a sample of the candidate’s academic writing in English, of 1500-4000 words.
 This may be a part of their BA thesis, a final exam of a course they have passed, the proposed project of the MA thesis, a philosophical essay on the topic of their own choice, or a summary of a relevant philosophical text.
 The text should have the proper academic form (with references etc.)

 The committee will evaluate the submitted documents; the quality of the sample writing is of central importance.
 The committee will assess the language standard as well as the candidate’s ability to deal with the topic in a clear and adequate way.
 Each candidate can get 20 points at maximum; only those who will have earned 10 or more points will be invited for the admission interview.

 The following admission interview will be in English (it can be conducted online, via Zoom or a similar platform).
 The exam will take the form of a discussion about the submitted sample writing and the committee will be proving the candidates‘ language proficiency and their orientation in the concerned philosophical domain.
 The candidate can get 30 points at maximum from the interview; 10 for their language proficiency, 20 for the discussion of the text itself.